ychen-207523/BingeSuggest/README.md

 [Samarth Shetty](https://www.linkedin.com/in/samarthshetty09/)<br/>

 ## Contact
-In case of any issues, please e-mail your queries to popcornpicks504@gmail.com or raise an issue on this repository.
+In case of any issues, please e-mail your queries to popcornpicks777@gmail.com or raise an issue on this repository.<br>
+Our team of developers monitors this e-mail address and would be happy to answer any and all questions you have about setup or use of this project!

 ## Join the PopcornPicks Community: